 What does DataCamp do?

-DataCamp offers a variety of courses on topics under the data science umbrella.
+DataCamp offers a variety of courses on topics that live under the data science umbrella.
 Students can choose to take courses or enroll in a skill or career track.
-There are 312 courses on a variety of topics, such as data engineering, reporting, probability, and others.
+There are 357 courses on a variety of topics, such as data engineering, reporting, probability, and others.
 Courses are typically 4 hours long.

 Skill tracks guide students to proficiency in a specific technology, methodology or domain, like R/Python programming, machine learning, modeling, and more.
 These skill tracks include multiple courses on the subject and typically take between 12-28 hours to complete.

 The career tracks curriculum is meant for students who are looking to start a new career in data science.
 Students choose what type of role they are interested in (ex: data analyst, data scientist, R programmer, etc).
 Then, they do that career track.
 Depending on the technical nature of the role, the program varies in length and number of courses needed.
 R programmer is the shortest option – it has 9 courses and takes 43 hours.
 Data scientist with Python is the longest – students in this program take 26 courses over 100 hours.

 They also have a community forum for people to talk about the latest data science news, technologies, and tools.
 People can also connect to work on open source projects through the forum and projects.